Self assessment tax return form SA100; is the latest

 Paying self assessment

-You need to pay any Self Assessment tax due on 31st January and 31st July.
+Unless you have made specific alternative arrangements you need to pay any Self Assessment tax due on 31st January and 31st July.
 Daily interest is charged after the personal tax scheduled payment dates.
 Any interest paid may be an allowable expense in your self employed sole trader or partnership accounts but penalties are not allowable.

 If you need time to pay see Time to pay tax.